;

 1. Company – startup, small business or corporation.

-2. Business – Tema of managers that drive the business objectives forward
+2. Business – team of managers that drive the business objectives forward

-3. Design – design department or function delivering design artefact to both business (marketing, vision, strategy) as well as product/service development team.
+3. Design – design department or function delivering design artefacts to both the business (marketing, vision, strategy) as well as the product/service development team.

 4. Development – engineering function in the company.